-PMP-1.1-1.3 PLA will continue to seek ways to increase parent participation in various parent meetings including monthly Tiger Talk Tuesdays, College Information Nights, and Back to School activities.
-Teachers and staff are committed to utilizing parents as partners toward the successful academic achievement of our students.
+PMP 1.1-1.3 Activities PMP 1.1-1.3 offered to parents in workshops and/or ongoing events but no funds were spent on these activities because of the limited participation.
+PLA will continue to seek ways to increase parent participation in various parent meetings including monthly Tiger Talk Tuesdays, College Information Nights, and Back to School activities.